jaxball/jaxball.github.io/_pages/about.md

 7. Check status by going to the repository settings, in the "GitHub pages" section -->

-##### **Fun fact**: I've lived in many places: New York, Los Angeles, San Francisco, London, Hong Kong, Beijing, Atlanta, Philadelphia, San Jose, Palo Alto, Shenzhen.
-In my spare time, I enjoy exploring new places and indulging in philosophy.
+_**Fun fact**: I have lived in many places: New York, Los Angeles, San Francisco, London, Hong Kong, Beijing, Atlanta, Philadelphia, San Jose, Palo Alto, Shenzhen.
+In my spare time, I enjoy exploring new places and indulging in philosophy._